qadan/civviebot/bot/interactions/markdown/faq/06_webhookfreq.md

 What should I set Play By Cloud Webhook Frequency to?
 It doesn't really matter; CivvieBot will only ping once per new turn anyway.
-At least if you set it to **My Turn** you won't be pinging CivvieBot more than necessary 🙂
+At least if you set it to **My Turn** you won't be pinging me more than necessary 🙂.
+There's some reports around the internet that **Every Turn** has poor reliability though, so you may as well set it to **My Turn** to be on the safe side.